SilK07/nothing/README.md

-# NOTHING Project by NULL
+# NOTHING: 💼 A Corporate Web Application Project by NULL

 ## Overview
-This project involves the development of a web application that provides a platform for meeting rooms, discussions, and login functionalities.
+This project involves the development of a web application that provides a platform for corporate meeting rooms, discussions, and login functionalities.
 It also includes data analysis and visualization related to different job roles within a company.

 ## Table of Contents
 1. [Introduction](#introduction)